KonGianniou/Onboarding-Improvement-Initiative/README.md

 DMAIC project, Quality Analyst role.

 > **Disclaimer:** This was a real project, but the dataset here (counts, waves, stats) is synthetic — built to match the structure of the original analysis without exposing company data.
-Methodology and general findings reflect the real project; exact numbers don't.
+Methodology and general findings reflect the real project, exact numbers don't.

 ## Background

 New hires generate a spike of support questions in the weeks right after training ("nesting").
 Each question costs coach time and slows the new hire down.
-I wanted to know whether these questions were concentrated in a few topics or spread evenly — and if concentrated, whether a short pre-nesting quiz could reduce them.
+I wanted to know whether these questions were concentrated in a few topics or spread evenly and if concentrated, whether a short pre-nesting quiz could reduce them.

 ## Method (DMAIC)

+- **Define**
+**The problem**: nobody knew whether nesting questions were random noise or concentrated in specific topics.
+If concentrated, that's a fixable training gap.
+If spread evenly, no single intervention would move the needle, and the smarter move would be a broader content review instead.
-- **Define:** find the topics driving the most nesting questions, build an intervention, measure if it works.
+**Goal**: find the topics driving the most questions, build a cheap intervention, and measure whether it actually worked — not just assume it did because it felt right.

+- **Measure:**
-- **Measure:** logged 529 questions (Wave 7, baseline) and 224 questions (Wave 9, post-intervention) across 20 topics.
-Top 5 Wave 7 topics (Property details, Finance, Availability, Commercial, Compliance) made up 58% of all questions — enough concentration to justify a targeted fix.
+Logged 529 questions (Wave 7, baseline) and 224 questions (Wave 9, post-intervention) across 20 topics, using the same taxonomy both times so the comparison would hold up.
+Top 5 Wave 7 topics — Property details, Finance, Availability, Commercial, Compliance — made up 58% of all questions.
+That's a real Pareto pattern, not an even spread, which is what justified building a targeted quiz instead of reworking all 20 topics of training content.

+- **Analyze:**
-- **Analyze:** chi-square test on the full topic × wave table, plus per-topic two-proportion tests with Benjamini–Hochberg correction (needed since 20 topics were tested at once).
+Ran a chi-square test on the full topic × wave table to check if the overall mix changed at all, then per-topic two-proportion tests with Benjamini–Hochberg correction, since testing 20 topics at once means some will look "significant" purely by chance if you don't correct for it.

-- **Improve:** built a short quiz covering the top-volume topics, distributed before Wave 9 started nesting.
+- **Improve:**
+Built a short quiz covering the top-volume topics and distributed it before Wave 9 started nesting.
+One deliberate design choice: I made the quiz *hard*.
+Not hard for the sake of it but hard on purpose, so most new hires would get several questions wrong the first time through.
+The logic is the same as why flashcards work better than re-reading notes: getting something wrong and then seeing the correct answer creates a much stronger memory than passively skimming content you already vaguely recognize.
+An easy quiz gets rubber-stamped and forgotten but a quiz that makes you sweat a little gets remembered.
+I wanted new hires to fail on the quiz, not fail three weeks later in front of a customer.

+- **Control:**
-- **Control:** compared Wave 7 vs Wave 9 with the same taxonomy and process to see what actually moved.
+Compared Wave 7 vs Wave 9 with the same process and topic taxonomy to see what actually moved, and built the significance testing in from the start so "it worked" would mean something more than a gut feeling.

+## Business Impact

+The real cost of nesting questions isn't the question itself, it's what it represents: a coach pulled off other work, a new hire sitting idle waiting on an answer, and a slower ramp to full productivity.
+At Wave 7's volume, that's 529 individual interruptions spread across one cohort.
+Even a partial reduction in the highest-volume topics compounds across every future cohort that goes through the same training, which is exactly why this was worth building a proper before/after measurement for rather than shipping the quiz and moving on.

+Two things came out of this that matter beyond the stats:

+- **One confirmed, fixable gap** (Extranet account) that the current training doesn't cover at all, a direct, low-effort addition to the next quiz version.
+- **One strong signal, not yet proof** (Availability) that the hard-quiz approach may be working exactly as designed, on the exact topic it was built for but I'm not willing to tell leadership "problem solved" off a result that doesn't survive correction for multiple comparisons.
+That's the difference between a quality analyst reporting a real effect and one reporting a number that happened to move.

+The bigger payoff, if Availability's effect replicates with more data, isn't really about this one cohort, it's evidence that a short, deliberately difficult, low-cost quiz can meaningfully cut nesting support load before it happens, which is a much cheaper lever than adding coach headcount or extending the nesting period itself.

 ## Results